-Students who are going to be absent on clinical days must notify the director of the program and the nursing office 254-659-7920 by 6 AM of the assigned shift.
+Students who will be absent on clinical days must notify the program director and the nursing office 254-659-7920 by 6 AM of the assigned shift.

 Students are not allowed to change clinical site scheduled hours or leave before assigned time for any scheduled activity.
 Any student needing to leave clinical early must contact the Director.